ibehren1/fw-gui/README.md

 # FW-GUI for use with VyOS

 The FW-GUI project is not affiliated with VyOS in any way.
-It is a wholly separate project to build a community tool that helps to visually build and manage firewall specfic configuations for VyOS firewalls.
+It is a wholly separate project to build a community tool that helps to visually build and manage firewall specific configurations for VyOS firewalls.
 This project is not owned by VyOS.io, or Sentrium S.L., nor does it seek to appear to be an official project, product or partner of the aforementioned.

 ## GUI for Managing Firewall Rule Configurations on VyOS Firewalls